opulo-inc/docs/content/en/docs/motherboard/update-firmware/index.md

 > * Mac/Linux:
 >   {{< container-image path="images/linux_lsusb.png" alt="STM32 shows up on lsusb" >}}

+{{% alert color="info" title="FLASHING VIA PLATFORMIO" %}}
-> Note that flashing the firmware using the Auto Build Marlin Plugin might work, but seems error-prone for most people.
+Note that flashing the firmware using the Auto Build Marlin Plugin might work, but seems error-prone for most people.
 Therefore, if you want to try it, you can, but using `dfu-util` is generally a better idea.
-> If you're absolutely sure that ABM is the way to go, do this:
+If you're absolutely sure that ABM is the way to go, do this:

->
-> 1. Boot your motherboard into DFU Mode
+1. Boot your motherboard into DFU Mode
->    1. Press and hold the `BOOT` button
+   1. Press and hold the `BOOT` button
->    2. Press the Reset button and hold for 10 seconds
+   2. Press the Reset button and hold for 10 seconds
->    3. Release the Reset button and wait for 10 seconds
+   3. Release the Reset button and wait for 10 seconds
->    4. Release the `BOOT` button
+   4. Release the `BOOT` button
->  {{< container-image path="images/IMG_0749.JPG" alt="BOOT and RESET buttons" >}}
+ {{< container-image path="images/IMG_0749.JPG" alt="BOOT and RESET buttons" >}}
-> 2. Now, press the upload button in ABM as shown below:
+2. Now, press the upload button in ABM as shown below:
-> {{< container-image path="images/marlin-auto-build-ui.PNG" alt="Marlin auto-build UI" >}}
+{{< container-image path="images/marlin-auto-build-ui.PNG" alt="Marlin auto-build UI" >}}
-> 3. Wait for the process to finish
+3. Wait for the process to finish
-> 4. Continue with step 11
+4. Continue with step 11
+{{% /alert %}}

 ## Manually Configuring PlatformIO (for flashing via PIO)